SirToby-Gore/raspberry-pi-demos/README.md

 # Raspberry Pi Demos

-This is a non-offcial branch of the project written by me Toby Gore.
+This is a non-official branch of the project written by me Toby Gore.

 I have seen a handful of typos and smaller improvements to the software that some may find handy too.